Why does my vagina smell?

 So, let’s get onto 8 reasons for different vaginal odours and a few tips on how to make your vagina smell nice.

-If you’ve ever thought, "why does my vagina smell fishy?", it could be because of bacterial vaginosis (it could also be an STI, but we’ll get to that later).
-The most common bacterial vaginosis symptoms include an usual discharge and a fishy smell.
-If you think you have this condition, you should chat to your GP, pharmacist or visit a sexual health clinic.
+If you’ve ever thought, "Why does my vagina smell fishy?", it could be because of bacterial vaginosis (it could also be an STI, but we’ll get to that later).
+The most common bacterial vaginosis symptoms include a usual discharge and a tangy or fermented smell.
+If you think you have this condition, you should chat to your GP, or pharmacist or visit a sexual health clinic.
 Don’t worry: bacterial vaginosis is not a sexually transmitted infection (however, it does make you more likely to get one, like chlamydia).

 So, how does it happen?
-It’s all down to the vaginal flora we spoke about: when the good bacteria that’s part of your vaginal flora becomes unbalanced, it can cause bacterial vaginosis.
-Sometimes, this unbalance can be caused by having sex (even with same sex partners), having a new partner, having an IUD fitted or using perfumed products in or around your vagina.
+It’s all down to the vaginal flora we spoke about when the good bacteria that’s part of your vaginal flora becomes unbalanced, it can cause bacterial vaginosis.
+Sometimes, this can be caused by having sex (even with same-sex partners), having a new partner, having an IUD fitted or using perfumed products in or around your vagina.

 If you notice a yeast-like smell down there, you might have vaginal thrush.
 These kinds of infections are really common and nothing to be ashamed of (guys can even get male thrush too, you know – we wrote a whole guide about it).
 A vaginal thrush infection will usually cause itching, burning and changes to your discharge, which can be white and lumpy.
 The discharge doesn’t usually smell, but if you have a more serious case of vaginal thrush and your vagina smells bad, you should see your GP to rule out any underlying conditions.